Sermon: Race, Gender, and Sexuality In the Beginning

 Why does that matter?
 It matters because it changes how you view your relationship to God and to his commands.

-Let’s say my wife and I are invited to dinner at a friend’s house.
+Let’s say my wife and I are invited to dinner at a famous person’s house.
 We come inside and the host says “please take your shoes off.
 We take our shoes off when we come inside.”

 And I reply “I’ll certainly consider it.
 Please give me a list of reasons that you do not wear shoes indoors.
 Rank them in order of importance and I’ll look them over.
 When I’m done, I’ll probably have a few objections and if you can rebut them successfully, I will remove my shoes.”